Franky1/Streamlit-Selenium/README.md

 - **Local Docker** container that mimics the Streamlit Cloud runtime
 - **Streamlit Community Cloud** runtime

+## Proxy :sunglasses:

+Because some websites block requests based on countries (aka geoip blocking) or from certain IP ranges, a proxy can be used to bypass this.
+The example app has a checkbox to enable a proxy.
+The proxy is a free socks5 proxy from a public list and is not very reliable.
+Therefore, the example is not very stable with enabled proxies and can fail sometimes.

 ## Pitfalls :triangular_flag_on_post:

 - To use Selenium (even headless in a container) you need always **two** components to be installed on your machine: